mikedwhite/microstructural-fingerprinting-tools/docs/source/intro.rst

 ========

-Examples provided operate on a 3-class subset of the Carnegie Mellon University ultrahigh carbon steel (CMU-UHCS) dataset, which can be downloaded at https://materialsdata.nist.gov/handle/11256/940.
+Examples provided operate on a 3-class subset of the Carnegie Mellon University ultrahigh carbon steel (CMU-UHCS) dataset, which can be downloaded `here <https://materialsdata.nist.gov/handle/11256/940>`.

 Two main approaches for feature extraction are considered.
 Namely, visual bag of words (VBOW) and convolutional neural networks (CNN).
 There are two options for CNN fingerprints (flattening or max-pooling of final convolution layer into